dgarage/NBXplorer/README.md

 If you want to test if everything is working, modify [ServerTester.Environment.cs](NBXplorer.Tests/ServerTester.Environment.cs) to match your altcoin.

 Then run the tests.

+## What about alternatives to NBXplorer?

+1. `Electrum wallet` requires an unpruned node with indexing, which is space-intensive and may be difficult to sync.
+2. `Electrum wallet` only supports a single cryptocurrency on a single server.
+If you are an exchange, you would end up running multiple versions of barely maintained Electrum instances.
+3. `Personal Electrum Server` supports only a single wallet.
+4. `Electrum protocol` is cumbersome for HD wallets.
+5. `Bitcoin Core RPC` is inflexible and difficult to use.
+It also scales poorly when a wallet has too many addresses or UTXOs.
+6. `Bitcoin Core RPC` supports multiple wallets but isn't designed to handle thousands of them.
+Having too many wallets will not scale.
+7. While NBXplorer exposes an [API](https://dgarage.github.io/NBXplorer/), it also allows you to query the data using the most expressive and flexible language designed for this purpose: [SQL](./docs/docs/Postgres-Schema.md).
+8. Alternative SaaS infrastructure providers depend on third parties, forcing you to compromise your privacy by sharing financial information while relinquishing control over API changes and service level agreements (SLAs).

 ## Licence